CDRH/genoa_mukurtu/docs/customizations.md

 Click "Save configuration"

-Users cant still request a new password for recovery
+Users can still request a new password for recovery

 ## Disable Comments